 If your child is under the weight and size guidelines keep them in their current restraint until they need to move up.
 If your child is over the weight and size guidelines you can move them up into the next sized restraint.

 To be sure you’ve done everything possible to keep your child safe, make sure you have your child restraint fitted by an Authorised Child Restraint Fitting Station.
-Click here to contact your nearest Repco Authorised Service Centre.
+Click here to find a Repco Authorised Service Centre near you.